jitpack/jitpack.io/PRIVATE.md

 ## Artifact sharing

+There are two ways to share your build artifacts - public and private.

+### Artifact sharing publicly

 In some cases you want to distribute your project publicly while keeping the source private.
 In this case:

 1. Sign In on JitPack.io homepage